Infinite dimensional manifolds from a new point of view: Classifying Spaces of Lie Groups

 The author warmly thanks his supervisor Duan Haibao for supports during the writing of this paper.
-Thanks are also due to Liu Xiaobo and Ai Yinghua for their discussions and comments.
-Finally, the author would like to express his deep gratitude to the anonymous referee for many valuable suggestions and comments.
+Thanks are also due to Liu Xiaobo and Ai Yonghua for their discussions and comments.